lexiewangdl/java-practice/README.md

 - Find Pattern in Text
 To be updated.

+### Week 6: Binary Search Trees
+- [Tree Traversal](/practice-project/src/coursera/ds/TreeOrder.java): Implement in-order, pre-order, and post-order traversals of a binary tree.
+- [Is It a Binary Search Tree?](/practice-project/src/coursera/ds/IsBinarySearchTree.java): Test whether a given data structure is a correct binary search tree.
+A correct binary search tree must satisfy the following: for any node of the tree, if its key is *x*, then for any node in its left subtree its key must be strictly less than *x*, and for any node in its right subtree its key must be strictly greater than *x*.

 ## Udemy: Learn JAVA Programming - Beginner to Master
 The following are solutions to programming assignments of the online course [Learn JAVA Programming - Beginner to Master](https://www.udemy.com/course/java-se-programming/) on Udemy.
 To be updated.